 Estimated Lifespan of Overheated CPU

-There is no real statistical data available about modern CPU’s estimated lifetime running under higher temperature.
+There is no real statistical data available about modern processors estimated lifetime running under higher CPU temperature.
 But the research given below has obtained through users on different forums, so it’s quite authentic.

-Lifespan of CPU varies with the change of CPU temperature which is as under;
+The lifespan of CPU varies with the change of CPU temperature which is as under:

 What Are the Symptoms of Computer Overheating?

-At normal CPU temperature, you don’t need to worry but once it gets hot you will notice some of the these problems.
-These symptoms of overheating often arise while doing a difficult task or playing the high end graphics game.
+At safe CPU temperature, you don’t need to worry but once it gets hot you will notice some of these problems.
+These symptoms of overheating often arise while doing a difficult task or playing the high-end graphics game.

 These signs include constantly running fan, slow performance, error messages, system freezes, blue screen of death appears, lines appear across the screen, system shutdowns itself.
 You can also feel immense heat emitting from major hardware components.

-If these signs are present in any PC than a quick solution is must to counter this overheating problem and maintain normal CPU temperature.
+If these signs are present in any PC than a quick solution is a must to counter this overheating problem and maintain normal CPU temp.